VUEngine/VUE-MASTER/readme.md

 LICENSE
 -------

-Copyright (C) STEREO BOY and KR155E
+© STEREO BOY and KR155E

 This software is licensed under the MIT License, which means you can basically do with it whatever you want as long as you include the original copyright and license notice in any copy of the software/source.